 The sound of the FX Audio DAC-X6 is clear and was loud in the headphones I tested the amp with.
 The clarity and soundstage were also greatly improved.
 I did not use The RCA and coax inputs, but the other inputs lived up to my expectations.

-At just under $30, the BEHRINGER MICROAMP HA400 is one of the cheapest headphone amps that you can use with up to four headphones at a time.
 For a home studio starter or if you are into recording, you can conveniently use this headphone amp to check out your music or mix using different settings with different headphones.

 First, the design and the BEHRINGER MICROAMP HA400 is solidly built with quality materials and can take a fall without breaking down.
 The amp chassis is metal made with a powder coated paint finish that adds to the quality of this product.
 The knobs on the amp are also high quality made of rubberish plastic.

 The BEHRINGER MICROAMP HA400 comes with four audio ports, and all are 6.3 (1/4″).
 All the four audio ports are located on the back panel together with the power and input port while the knobs are on the top.
 One limitation of the amp is that it does not have an on/off switch and you will have to disconnect the power cable to power it off or connect the cable to turn the amp on.

 At the price range, you get this headphone amp; you would think it is underpowered.
 Because of splitting the signal 4-ways, you would think it loses lots of levels, but in my experience, this amp did the best to power my headphones.
 The BEHRINGER MICROAMP HA400 uses an active circuitry that includes a dedicated power supply that boosts each channel to the original power supplied level.